Training Contract Applications

 3. Explain how your skill set and personality fit with the firm.
 Highlight why your skills and personality fit in with the specialisms and core values you have demonstrated knowledge of in the previous section.

-4. End your cover letter with any outstanding information.
+4. End your training contract cover letter with any outstanding information.
 If you have any gaps or poor grades on your CV, explain them here.
 Finish by highlighting your availability for training contract interviews.

 How to Write a Good Training Contract CV